Engaging People - transforming participation in commissioning

-This report focuses on the awareness, understanding and experiences of Out of Hospital (OOH) community based health services across the Bradford District and Craven.
+This report focuses on the awareness, understanding and experiences of out of hospital (OOH) community based health services across Bradford district and Craven.

-Across Bradford District and Craven, Engaging People had detailed conversations with 227 people.
-Based on the groups identified as most likely to be affected by the changes, they targeted older people from both White British and BAME backgrounds; parents of young children; and people on low income or income support.
+Across Bradford district and Craven, Engaging People had detailed conversations with 227 people.
+Based on the groups identified as most likely to be affected by the changes, they targeted older people from both White British and black and ethnic minority backgrounds; parents of young children; and people on low income or income support.